 The content of early Christian texts have been studied intensely, but this is not Gamble’s focus.
 Instead, he seeks “to bypass issues of content and concentrate on ‘the bibliographic substructure'” of these early texts, as Robert Grant puts it (partially citing Gamble) .
 That makes Books and Readers a welcome change, and a needed preliminary handbook to early Christian studies.
 Aho & Davis, writing for The Library Quarterly, note that there is an abundance of studies of the content of these early texts, but that

-this is the first comprehensive effort to provide a prolegomena –an introductory work– to the study of those texts.
-In other words, this excellent book does not discuss the actual contents of the early Christian writings but examines the preliminary matters: [the list largely repeats Gamble, above].
+this is the first comprehensive effort to provide a prolegomena —an introductory work— to the study of those texts.
+In other words, this excellent book does not discuss the actual contents of the early Christian writings but examines the preliminary matters: [they give a list of preliminaries that largely repeats Gamble, above].
 The lack of earlier comprehensive studies on these issues illuminates the failure to see that the questions posed by such studies are fundamental in enabling us to gain a proper interpretation of those same texts and in understanding the collection of those texts into a canon.

 At the risk of redundancy, I’ll note that Joseph Trigg writes that “[t]he questions [Gamble] asks, and to a large degree answers, are fundamental: What was an early Christian book?
 What did publication mean?
 Who read?
 What role did reading play?”
 Before reading Gamble, I am not sure that I would have understood what was at stake in these questions.